 One of the highlights of the evening was a conversation on stage between Karlie Alinta Noon, a Gamilaroi yinarr woman and astronomy PhD candidate and lecturer from the Australian National University, and the Minister for Industry and Science the Hon Ed Husic MP.
 Other highlights were the presentation of the Academy’s most prestigious medals: the 2020 Macfarlane Burnet Medal to Professor Marilyn Renfree and the 2022 medal to Professor Steve Simpson; the 2021 Matthew Flinders Medal to Professor Andrew Holmes; and the 2021 Ruby Payne-Scott Medal to Professor Cheryl Praeger and the 2022 medal to Dr Liz Dennis.

-During the evening the Academy paid tribute to iconic ABC broadcaster and Academy Fellow, Professor Robyn Williams, and showed a video to mark his nearly five decades of dedication to reporting, promoting and exploring science for the ABC.
+During the evening the Academy paid tribute to iconic ABC broadcaster and Academy Fellow, Professor Robyn Williams, and showed two videos to mark his nearly five decades of dedication to reporting, promoting and exploring science for the ABC.
+Watch the second video.

 The first day of Science at the Shine Dome was a major celebration of Australian science as more than 60 leading scientists, covering fields from Antarctic life to the evolution of our galaxy, were formally admitted to the Academy.